officialcody/netflix-gpt-react/README.md

 - Fetched data from TMBD Api
 - Updated store with trailer video
 - Embed Youtube video in background of browse page
+- Secondary Container with Movies List and Movies Cards
+- TMDB Image CDN
+- Custom hooks for all movies API's

 ## Features